ybertot/stdpp/README.md

   `m1 = m2` iff `∀ i, m1 !! i = m2 !! i`).
 On top of that, the library provides
   setoid instances for most types and operations.
-- It provides various tactics for common tasks, like an ssreflect inspired `done` tactic for finishing trivial goals, a simply breadth-first solver `naive_solver`, an equality simplifier `simplify_eq`, a solver `solve_proper` for proving compatibility of functions with respect to relations, and a solver `set_solver` for goals involving set operations.
+- It provides various tactics for common tasks, like an ssreflect inspired `done` tactic for finishing trivial goals, a simple breadth-first solver `naive_solver`, an equality simplifier `simplify_eq`, a solver `solve_proper` for proving compatibility of functions with respect to relations, and a solver `set_solver` for goals involving set operations.